 VAT and E-Books

-The number of available books in a digital format is constantly increasing (200 000 books are already digitally available, representing 4.1% of publisher’s revenue).
+The number of available books in a digital format is constantly increasing (200 000 books are already digitally available, representing 5% of publishers’ revenue).
 France extended the VAT the rules applied to physical books to digital books, considering that a book is a book, regardless of his support.

-SNE and FEP are actively working together to keep this low rate of VAT, on the ground of fiscal neutrality.
-They hope to eventually convince all member state of the EU, whose unanimity is necessary on fiscal issues.
+SNE and FEP have been actively working together to keep this low rate of VAT, on the ground of fiscal neutrality.

-On an international scale, the SNE and all french publishers are active members of the TIGAR/ABC project (under the auspices of the WIPO) that allows crossboarder exchanges of adapted books for blind and partially sighted people.
+On an international scale, the SNE and French publishers are active members of the TIGAR/ABC project (under the auspices of the WIPO) that allows cross-border exchanges of adapted books for blind and partially sighted people.

 Standards and interoperability